FAQs | Certified Translations

 Answer:

-We aim to return completed translations for checking and approval within 1-2 working days.
-For in-house translations in French, German or Spanish to English, we may be able to return within a few hours on the same working day.
+For shorter documents, we aim to return completed translations for checking and approval within 1-2 working days.
+For longer jobs, we will give a timescale when we quote, based on the length of the job and the current availability of accredited translators.
+For short, in-house translations in French, German or Spanish to English, we may be able to return within a few hours on the same working day.

 Question: